 The ACLU of Louisiana was founded in New Orleans in January 1956 by a group of civil rights activists engaged in the battle to desegregate Louisiana.
 Mixed-race meetings were illegal at the time, and those who defied those laws – including our founders - were at risk of arrest, police harassment, and violence.

-The early years of the organization were marked by protest, arrests, and violence, including the bombing of ACLU-LA president Steve Rubin's car, and the First Unitarian Church, where the ACLU-LA frequently met.
-One of our founders, James Dombrowski, was arrested in 1963 for participating in a mixed-race meeting.
-He sued, and ultimately the U. S. Supreme Court, in Dombrowski v.
-Pfister, ordered his papers returned and prohibited Louisiana from continuing to prosecute him.
+The early years of the organization were marked by protests, arrests, and attacks, including the bombings of ACLU-LA president Steve Rubin’s car, and of the First Unitarian Church, where the ACLU-LA frequently met.

-Over our nearly sixty-year history, the ACLU of Louisiana has been at the forefront of the fight to preserve the civil liberties of all Louisianians.
+Over our 60 year history, the ACLU of Louisiana has been at the forefront of the fight to preserve the civil liberties of all of the people of Louisiana.
 We have continued in our mission, fighting for the First Amendment, for racial justice, and for due process and privacy rights.
 We have defended the rights of women, prisoners, LGBT people, immigrants, and others whose rights have been at risk.
 Our work has covered the entire gamut of civil liberties, and has taken us all over the state and to the U.S. Supreme Court.
 It has been said that the fight for civil liberties never stays won; as cynical as that may sound, the ACLU of Louisiana remains confident that we—and justice—will prevail.

 One of our founders, the civil rights attorney Ben Smith, is the namesake and inspiration for our annual Ben Smith Civil Liberties Award, presented each spring since 1976.
 The Ben Smith Award honors an individual who has made an outstanding contribution to the advancement of civil liberties in Louisiana.